B23admin/nifi-stateless-operator/README.md

-# B23 Kubernetes Operator for NiFi-Fn #
+# B23 Kubernetes Operator for NiFi-Stateless #

 An Operator for scheduling and executing NiFi Flows on Kubernetes.
-The operator is made possible by [NiFi-Fn](https://github.com/apache/nifi/pull/3241)
+The operator is made possible by [NiFi-Stateless](https://github.com/apache/nifi/pull/3241)

 > This is a proof of concept for the proposed Kubernetes Runtime for [nifi-stateless](https://github.com/apache/nifi/tree/master/nifi-stateless)

-### Install the NiFi-Fn Operator on a cluster ###
+### Install the Operator on a cluster ###

-If you just want to run the NiFiFn operator on your cluster:
+If you just want to run the operator on your cluster:

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/b23llc/nifi-stateless-operator/master/config/deploy/nifi-stateless-operator.yaml